tldr-pages/tldr/pages/linux/instaloader.md

 `instaloader --login {{username}} --password {{password}} {{profile_name}}`

-- Skip a target if the first downloaded file has been found (useful for Instagram archives):
+- Skip a target if the first downloaded file has been found (useful for updating Instagram archives):

 `instaloader --fast-update {{profile_name}}`